idaholab/moose/modules/tensor_mechanics/doc/content/source/bcs/PenaltyInclinedNoDisplacementBC.md

 \mathcal{R}_i = \alpha(\mathbf{u}\cdot \mathbf{normal})\mathbf{normal}(\text{component})\psi_i
 \end{equation}
 where $\alpha$ is the penalty parameter and `component` corresponds to the direction in which to apply the residual.
 The normal directly comes from the surface normal defined in a mesh.

+The input parameter `normalize_penalty` normalizes the penalty factor by dividing it by the side element area.
+Usage of this option is useful to avoid having to tune the penalty parameter when the element side area is far from one.
+Therefore, if `normalize_penalty = true`, the penalty factor can be directly compare with material stiffness.

+!syntax parameters /BCs/PenaltyInclinedNoDisplacementBC

+!syntax inputs /BCs/PenaltyInclinedNoDisplacementBC